robinheinze/POS_system/README.md

 DONE * As a manager, I want to see number of customers each cashier has checked out in a date range of my choosing, so that I can see who is the most efficient.

-* As a customer, I want to be able to return items, so that I can bring back things I don't want.
+DONE * As a customer, I want to be able to return items, so that I can bring back things I don't want.

 * As a store manager, I want to see which products are most popular, so I can order more of them.